Zegocover/Label-by-pr-title/README.md

 # Label-by-pr-title action
-Label pull request when the title starts with a specific word
+Label pull request when the title starts with a specific word.

+**Note:** If the label does not exist on the repo, it will be added to it.

 ## Inputs